 - Future lost income

-- If your child was injured, the cost of taking time to care for them
+- If your child got hurt, the cost of taking time to care for them

 - Physical and emotional pain and suffering